soham-amburle/Netflix-Global-Business-Intelligence-Suite-Power-BI/D10 - Content Performance/README.md

 ## Overview

-The **Content Performance Dashboard** provides a comprehensive view of how content performs on a global streaming platform.
-Built using a large-scale synthetic dataset, this dashboard enables analysts and decision-makers to evaluate **viewer engagement, content popularity, watch-time distribution, and audience feedback through ratings**.
+The **Content Performance Dashboard** provides a comprehensive view of how content performs on a global streaming platform by analyzing **watch time, viewer engagement, and audience ratings**.

-The dashboard focuses on answering key business questions related to content consumption, helping stakeholders understand which titles, genres, and formats drive the highest engagement.
+Built using a synthetic dataset and a snowflake schema data model, this dashboard enables analysts to evaluate **which titles, genres, and content types drive the highest engagement and satisfaction**.

-This dashboard answers key questions such as:
+This dashboard answers key analytical questions:

-- Which content titles generate the highest watch hours?
+* Which content titles generate the highest watch time?
-- What genres drive the most viewer engagement?
+* How does engagement vary across genres and content types?
-- How do movies and series compare in performance?
+* What is the overall viewer rating across content?
-- Which content receives the highest audience ratings?
+* Which titles are most highly rated by users?
-- What is the overall completion behavior of viewers?
+* How effectively is content consumed (completion rate)?

-Through KPI cards, interactive slicers, and performance-driven visuals, the dashboard delivers an **insight-rich view of content success and audience engagement patterns**.
+Through KPI cards, charts, and slicers, the dashboard delivers an **interactive and performance-focused view of streaming content**.

 ---